pahen/madge/README.md

 #### .orphans()

-> Return a `Array` of all modules that no one is depending on.
+> Return an `Array` of all modules that no one is depending on.

 ```javascript
 const madge = require('madge');